 The linchpin of successful cyberattacks, exemplified by nation state-level attacks and human-operated ransomware, is their ability to find the path of least resistance and progressively move across a compromised network.
 Determining the full scope and impact of these attacks is one the most critical, but often most challenging, parts of security operations.

-To provide security teams with the visibility and solutions to fight cyberattacks, Microsoft Threat Protection (MTP) correlates threat signals across multiple domains and point solutions, including endpoints, identities, data, and applications.
-This comprehensive visibility allows MTP to coordinate prevention, detection, and response across your Microsoft 365 data.
+To provide security teams with the visibility and solutions to fight cyberattacks, Microsoft 365 Defender (previously Microsoft Threat Protection) correlates threat signals across multiple domains and point solutions, including endpoints, identities, data, and applications.
+This comprehensive visibility allows Microsoft 365 Defender to coordinate prevention, detection, and response across your Microsoft 365 data.

-One of the many ways that MTP delivers on this promise is by providing high-quality consolidation of attack evidence through the concept of incidents.
+One of the many ways that Microsoft 365 Defender delivers on this promise is by providing high-quality consolidation of attack evidence through the concept of incidents.
 Incidents combine related alerts and attack behaviors within an enterprise.
 An example of an incident is the consolidation of all behaviors indicating ransomware is present on multiple machines, and connecting lateral movement behavior with initial access via brute force.
-Another example can be found in the latest MITRE ATT&CK evaluation, where Microsoft Threat Protection automatically correlated 80 distinct alerts into two incidents that mirrored the two attack simulations.
+Another example can be found in the latest MITRE ATT&CK evaluation, where Microsoft 365 Defender automatically correlated 80 distinct alerts into two incidents that mirrored the two attack simulations.

 The incident view helps empower defenders to quickly understand and respond to the end-to-end scope of real-world attacks.
 In this blog we will share details about a data-driven approach for identifying and augmenting incidents with behavioral evidence of lateral movement detected through statistical modeling.
 This novel approach, an intersection of data science and security expertise, is validated and leveraged by our own Microsoft Threat Experts in identifying and understanding the scope of attacks.